DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 Hint: NoHint

-Explanation: Higher (Loan to value)LTV implies highly stable asset.
-Hence ETH is more volatile than DAI.
+Explanation: Since higher LTVs imply more stable assets, ETH is more volatile than DAI.

 Sub Topics: managing-risks